wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    NSEC3 and wildcard records aggressively.
 Otherwise, it MUST fall back to send the query to the authoritative DNS servers.

-   It is recommended that resolvers that implement Aggressive Negative Caching provide a configuration switch to disable the feature.
-   Separate configuration switches may be implemented for the aggressive use of NSEC, NSEC3 and wildcard records, and it is recommended to enable aggressive negative caching by default.

 5.1.
 NSEC

    The validating resolver needs to check the existence of an NSEC RR